PDTenpas/pdtenpas.github.io/_posts/2019-08-16-metadata-issue-5.md

 <center><i>You and Your Research - The last lecture of Hamming's 1995 course</i></center>

-### Below are my notes:
+### Below are my notes

 **Why try to do significant work?
 Is the effort worth it?**
+- The unexamined life is not worth living.
 - You have one life to lead, I'd recommend you try to do something significant.
-- In old age, which do you want to say: "well, I didn't do any harm, I had an enjoyable life, I had a good time."
-OR "I did something I thought was important."
+- In old age, which do you want to say: "*well, I didn't do any harm, I had an enjoyable life, I had a good time.*" OR "*I did something I thought was important.*"
-- The unexamined life is not worth living.
 - All those that accomplish great things say it was the best experience of their life.

 **Isn't it just luck?**